Install Dusk on Windows — Twilight Princess PC Port

 iso, gcm, ciso, gcz, nfs, rvz, wbfs, wia, tgc). - Browse to your disc dump and select it.

-- Dusk opens a “Verifying disc image” overlay while it computes the XXH128.
+- Dusklight opens a “Verifying disc image” overlay while it computes the XXH128.
 This takes a few seconds.

 - The status line below the button updates to “Disc ready.”